SAP/ui5-linter/README.md

 * `/* ui5lint-disable no-deprecated-api */`
 * `/* ui5lint-disable no-deprecated-api, no-deprecated-library */`
 * `// ui5lint-disable-line no-deprecated-api`

+A description on why a rule is disabled can be added after the rule name, separated by two dashes:

 * `// ui5lint-disable-next-line no-deprecated-api -- explanation`

 ### Scope